KobayashiComputing/DailyDues/dev_diary.md

 Added function 'validate_datetime_format()' to 'helpers.py' to check the datetime formats in 'editTaskForm()' and 'newTaskForm()' functions.
 I got it from Bing.com's Copilot Search AI!

 Now on to sorting/resorting the order of the task buttons...

+## 2025-10-09: (Thursday)
+Updated function 'updateTaskState()' in 'task.py' to check and handle if the task is the current task.